Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Discussion

 \section{Discussion}

-We employed the Wigner distribution formalism to derive a general form of the reduced Wigner functionals in Rindler spacetime by tracing out the degrees of freedom beyond the Rindler horizon of a real massless scalar field in (1+1) dimensions focusing on a special class of states in Minkowski spacetime more formally defined in subsection 2.2.
-Additionally we highlighted several features of the reduced Wigner functional for the these states.
-In conjunction with the Wigner distributions for Minkowski states, we also provided a general form of Wigner distributions expressed in terms of Unruh-Minkowski modes, which simplifies the technical challenges associated with formulating the former in a closed analytical form in certain special cases.
-The resulting Wigner functionals can be used to compute the expectation value of any relevant physical observables.
-We presented a general expression for the expectation value of the number density operator for each of these Wigner functionals.
+Using the Wigner distribution formalism, we derived a general form of the reduced Wigner functionals in Rindler spacetime by tracing out the degrees of freedom beyond the Rindler horizon of a real massless scalar field in (1+1) dimensions for a large set of states of Minkowski and Unruh-Minkowski modes.
+The obtained Wigner functionals can be used to compute the expectation value of any relevant physical observables.
+We further presented a general expression for the expectation value of the number density operator for each of these Wigner functionals.
+As a consistency check, we examined the Minkowski vacuum, which yields the reduced Wigner functional of a thermal bath in the Rindler frame \---\ illustrating the standard Unruh effect.
+Using the general result, we analyzed several special Minkowski distributions and their corresponding reduced Rindler distributions.
+Below, we highlight some of the significant observations in these cases.